Finland women's national American football team

 The Finland women's national American football team is the official American football senior national team of Finland.

 History

 The team competed at the 2013 IFAF Women's World Championship, where they finished third after beating Germany 20–19.
 They also won bronze in 2010 and 2022 World Championships.

-Finland won the 2015 European Championship against Great Britain and the 2019 European Championship against Sweden.
+Finland won the 2015 European Championship against Great Britain, the 2019 European Championship against Sweden and the 2025-26 European Championship against Germany.
 The team also won bronze in 2023-24 European Championship.